 Are you considering becoming a single mom or dad by adoption?
-Here are four things that you should know:
+Here are four things that you should know about single parent adoption:

 It is possible.